 I am interdisciplinary artist currently based out of Houston, Texas originally from the US-Mexico border.
 My creative body of work recalls ancient ritual practices that engage in anachronistic couplings of pre-colonial world concepts and contemporary cultural theory.
 Throughout my process, my corporeal presence attempts a locative terrestrial engagement for the sake of performance narratives, drawing on historical records of a land and using my body as a canvas to express personal anecdotes and/or socio-political commentary.
 Using my process of, “individuation through embodiment,” developed through studies in Jungian philosophy, I physically place myself in a mode of abstract worship as a way to connect to indigenous deities, totems, archetypes, and new mythic characters.
 I capture this process through self-portraiture, performance, installation, and video.
 The images and performances become vehicles for remnants of a lost spiritual history.
 Bringing them to the forefront of contemporary art likewise brings along education about pre-colonial mythologies, which can help reconstruct a cohesive and collective consciousness free from the imposition of imperialist dogma.

-My current work deals with the historical intersection between mestizaje and afro-latinidad, de-colonizing narrative expressions within bi-cultural identity, documenting indigenous movements, and healing the mental, physical, and spiritual trauma carried in women’s bodies.
+My current work deals with the historical intersection between mestizaje and afro-latinidad, de-colonizing modes of narrative expression within bi-cultural identity, documenting indigenous movements, and healing the mental, physical, and spiritual trauma carried in women’s bodies.